leanprover-community/quote4/README.md

 - This has almost certainly been done before somewhere else, by somebody else.

+- Pick another name.
+  There is already a `Lean.Quote` type, which means something slightly different.

 - Pattern matching.
   In a pure context,
   without access to `MetaM`,